OjasMor/Traffic_Light_Classifier/README.md

 # 2. Pre-process the Data

-After loading in each image, you have to standardize the input and output!
+After loading in each image, we have to standardize the input and output!

 ### Input